jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 };
 ```

-If we relaunch our dev server (we just modified configuration file) and refresh manually our browser, a Socket.io connection is then initialized.
+If we relaunch our dev server and refresh manually our browser, a Socket.io connection is then initialized.
 Switching `John Doe` to `Alice Brown` into our file now reloads automatically our browser.
 Hurrah!
 Live-reload is working!

 ### Webpack dev server and production?

-Of course, we are not going to pass our dev server in production.
-Instead, we are just going to push `webpack.js` compiled assets.
-But, how to handle that?

-I am using `NODE_ENV` variable on my `webpack.config.js` configuration to check if I should embed the dev client:
+Of course, we won't deploy our dev server in production.
+One solution is to use an environment variable.
+Let's use `NODE_ENV` to check if we should embed the dev server client:

 ``` js
 function getEntrySources(sources) {